tugberkugurlu/fsharp-samples/README.md

  - [Monoids without tears](https://fsharpforfunandprofit.com/posts/monoids-without-tears/)
  - [Is Returning A Random Value From Function A Side Effect?](http://stackoverflow.com/questions/4391524/is-returning-a-random-value-from-function-a-side-effect)

-## Have a Look If You Have Time to Kill
+## Have a Look If You Have Time to Kill :zzz:

  - [Monads for functional programming by Philip Wadler, University of Glasgow](http://homepages.inf.ed.ac.uk/wadler/papers/marktoberdorf/baastad.pdf)